-The 2022 Recommended Budget includes an estimated mill levy rate of 29.359 mills.
-This forecast assumes that the property tax rate will remain unchanged at the targeted level of 29.359 mills through 2026 after the repeal of the Target Mill Levy Rate Resolution based on State legislative action and updated County policy in 2021.
+The 2022 budget includes a mill levy rate of 29.370 mills.
+This forecast assumes that the property tax rate will remain unchanged at the targeted level of

+29.359 mills through 2026 based on State legislative action and updated County policy in 2021.